 Contributing to a Roth IRA for your child can set him or her up for a strong financial footing in many ways.
 If the child does not go to college, or pays for school another way, the money can be used for a down payment on a home, for disability, or stay in the Roth IRA account.

+We hope that with these finance tips you will excel!
 Start today to do something that your child will thank you for later.
 Don’t get discouraged if you feel like you can’t do more right now.
 There’s an option that is perfect for your current situation and goals!